axeII/kaliya/README.md

 Currently supports:
 * 4chan and similar
+* flickr
-* all sites that don't have later loading iamges.
+* all sites that don't have later loading iamges (in progress)

 ### Installation